-- If drowsiness is bad or if it suddenly begins to be a problem after you have been taking opioids for a while, call your doctor or nurse right away.
+- If drowsiness is bad or if it suddenly starts to be a problem after you’ve been taking opioids for a while, call your doctor or nurse right away.

 Opioids cause constipation in most people.
 This is because opioids slow the movement of stool through the intestinal tract, which allows more time for water to be absorbed by the body.
 The stool then becomes hard.
-It is best to start a laxative, stool softener, or other treatment to keep your bowels moving when you start taking opioids regularly.
+It’s best to start a laxative, stool softener, or other treatment to keep your bowels moving when you start taking opioids regularly.
 Constipation can often be prevented or controlled.

 After checking with your doctor or nurse, try the following to prevent constipation:

 - Talk with your doctor about stool softeners and laxatives.
 Ask how often and how much you should take.

 - Drink plenty of liquids.
-Eight to ten 8-ounce glasses of fluid each day can help keep your stools soft.
-This is a very important step -- if your stool is dry, it will be hard.
+Eight to 10 8-ounce glasses of fluid each day can help keep your stools soft.
+This is a very important step – if your stool is dry, it will be hard.

 - Eat foods high in fiber or roughage such as uncooked fruits (with the skin on), vegetables, and 100% whole-grain breads and cereals.